chetnaduggal/ifu-3D-datacube-analysis/README.md

 ![SINFONI H-band datacube](https://github.com/chetnaduggal/IFU-datacube-analysis/assets/67710398/85aeb7fe-adb3-45ae-8e2d-e0d86ea1ad63)

-The code and results in this repository are part of an ongoing study of the host galaxy of quasar 3C 297.
+The codes and results in this repository are part of an ongoing study of the host galaxy of quasar 3C 297.
 The observations were obtained (Cycle 97 program 097.B-0452A; PI G. Tremblay) from the now-decomissioned SINFONI instrument at the ESO Very Large Telescope (VLT), Chile.
 The data are now in public domain and the raw files are available [here](http://archive.eso.org/wdb/wdb/eso/eso_archive_main/query?prog_id=097.B-0452(A)&max_rows_returned=10000).

 ----------------------------